Polyterative/Poly-highlights/README.md

 Hand crafted for maximum clarity and visual satisfaction Language defaults correctly applied, so you can extend it as you please

-Just use PragmataPro or Iosevka if you prefer condensed fonts.
+Just use PragmataPro or https://github.com/be5invis/Iosevka if you prefer condensed fonts.
 ___
 Supported and tested languages: